Phrom Buri district

 Phrom Buri (พรหมบุรี, /th/) is a district (amphoe) in the eastern part of Sing Buri province, central Thailand.

 History

 The town (mueang) of Phrom Buri dates back to before the reign of King U Thong, the first king of Ayutthaya kingdom.
+It is the southernmost of the four towns of the eastern of two rows of ancient settlements that Phōngsi Wanasin and Thiwa Supcanya found on ground above the 3.5-metre contour of the Chao Phraya plain, the others being Chainat, Inburi and Singburi.
 The old city was at Wat Amphawan, Tambon Phrom Buri.
 Later the center of the city was moved to Pak Bang Muen Han (ปากบางหมื่นหาญ) and to the north side of Wat Phromma Thephawat.

 During the Thesaphiban reforms, Phrom Buri was one of the provinces included into Monthon Krungkao (later renamed to Monthon Ayutthaya) in 1895.
 It was later downgraded to a district in Sing Buri Province.

 In 1943 the district office was moved to its present location on the north side of Wat Kudi Thong.

 Geography

 Neighboring districts are (from the east clockwise) Tha Wung of Lopburi province, Chaiyo and Pho Thong of Ang Thong province, Tha Chang and Mueang Sing Buri of Sing Buri Province.